 - Did the page have valuable backlinks?

-Nevertheless, it’s an important question to consider, as the route you take can impact the technical health of your site, user experience and SEO.
+Nevertheless, it’s an important question to consider because the route you take can impact the technical health of your site, the user experience and your SEO.

-Let’s first have a look at some approaches to take if the product is temporarily out of stock.
+Let’s have a look at some classic approaches you can take if a product is temporarily out of stock.

 If the product is only temporarily out of stock, it’s best to keep the page live – you don’t want to 404 or 301 redirect these pages.
 It’s a counter-productive to rock the boat of search engine visibility if you know the product will be coming back soon.

-There are a few options when it comes to products that are gone forever.
+There are a few options when it comes to products that are permanently discontinued.

 The first is simply letting the expired product page show a 404 error.